saying121/lcode/README.md

 session = ""
 ```

-The `config.toml` field `browser` can fill in

-If use the section，be careful not to clear cookies when closing the browser.

 `[cookies]` section

-- If the two subfields are not empty,use the content filled by the user.
+- If the two fields are not empty, use the content filled by the user.
   And not use other method to get cookies。

   - Fill in manually：